RB-Lab/tribalizm/docs/secnarios/brainstorm.md

     -   ← "Barr Bar"
     -   → Ok, you proposed 14/05/2022, 12:45, in Barr Bar `Yes`, `Change`
     -   ← Yes
-    -   → Ok, Shaman has been informed
+    -   → Ok, Chief has been informed
--   _Shaman_
+-   _Chief_
     -   → You're going to coordinate execution of your idea "Let's go FOOO!!" with Member 2.
 They proposed to meet 14/05/2022, 12:45, in Barr Bar `Agree`, `Change`, `Decline`
     -   ← Change